Energy Assessment Services in the UK

 SHOW DESCRIPTION

-UK regulations state that all Non-Domestic buildings must have a Non-Domestic EPC before they can be leased or sold and furthermore must be available before marketing can commence.
+UK regulations require all Non-Domestic buildings to have a Non-Domestic EPC before owners can lease or sell them.
+Additionally, property owners must make this EPC available before commencing any marketing activities.

 It applies for new and existing Non-Domestic buildings and once completed the Non-Domestic EPC gives a coloured A-G rating similar to those found on white goods.